Burmese Ghouls

 Burmese Ghouls (BG) is a professional esports organisation based in Yangon, Myanmar.
 The team was founded in 2016 and has been operating ever since.
-The organisation is currently operating in Mobile Legends: Bang Bang and PUBG Mobile, though its MLBB team has been inactive since early 2025 after major players left due to contract expiry.
-The team also used to operate in Dota 2 and Arena of Valor.
+The organisation is currently competing in Mobile Legends: Bang Bang and PUBG Mobile, though its MLBB team has been inactive since early 2025 after major players left due to contract expiry.
+The team also used to compete in Dota 2 and Arena of Valor.
 Burmese Ghouls also has a female division in Mobile Legends, named Burmese Ghouls Reinas.

-Burmese Ghouls's best achievements includes its MLBB Team scoring 1st runner ups at M2 World Championships and its AOV Team getting to represent Myanmar at 30th Southeast Asian Games.
-The organisation has one of the biggest fan bases in Myanmar Esports industry due to their great success.
+Burmese Ghouls's achievements include its MLBB team scoring 1st runner up at the M2 World Championships and its AOV team representing Myanmar at the 30th Southeast Asian Games.
+The organisation has one of the biggest fan bases in the Myanmar Esports industry.